anglwngs/anglwngs/README.md

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎  <img width="3464" height="204" alt="image" src="https://github.com/user-attachments/assets/2fedb10d-8651-41e1-b2fd-810482be54e6" />

 # PT info
-💫 = ontab :3
+    💫 = ontab either making a skin or just talking with friends!

-🌜= offtab or drawing, feel free to w2i
+    🌜= drawing or offtab, i do tend to get busy but feel free to w2i!

-💢 = do not int unless friend.
+    💢 = iwecau or dniuf. i'll specify what i mean

-💤 = asleep
+    💤 = asleep usually when i have this on. i'm already offline

+    🩸 = dniuid.

 don't bother int w me if you cosplay sark or justify his actions (or even justifying anyone cosplaying him) "he's being rewritten" it doesn't change who his original character is.